Azure/aks-flex/docs/usages/karpenter.md

 ### 3. Grant the kubelet identity required Azure permissions

-The karpenter controller uses the AKS kubelet identity for two Azure operations that require explicit role assignments:
+The karpenter controller uses the AKS kubelet identity for Azure operations that require explicit role assignments:

 - **VNET read** — reads the cluster VNET GUID at startup
+- **Subnet join** — attaches NICs to the cluster subnet when provisioning Azure VMs
+- **VM/NIC/disk lifecycle** — creates and deletes Azure VMs, NICs, and disks in the node resource group
-- **Azure Resource Graph** — manages Azure VM instances lifecycle
+- **Azure Resource Graph** — enumerates managed VM instances

 First, retrieve the kubelet identity object ID and the relevant resource IDs: